oracle/graal/tools/docs/Thermometer-Manual.md

 end
 ```

-Run with the `--thermometer` flag (we use `--jvm` and have disabled `libgraal`
-for more extreme warmup and use
+Run with the `--thermometer` flag (we use `--jvm` for more extreme warmup.)
-`--vm.Dgraal.TruffleCompilationExceptionsAreThrown=true` to allow the
-compilation to be retried.

 ```
-% ruby --jvm --vm.Dgraal.TruffleCompilationExceptionsAreThrown=true --thermometer demo.rb
+% ruby --jvm --thermometer demo.rb
 ```

 You'll see log lines like this: